t-haehnel/VFTModels/README.md

 The parameter *threshold* defines the pairwise semantic relatedness threshold which defines whether two words belong to a cluster or not.
 The value 0.3 should be used for phonematic VFTs and 0.4 for semantic VFTs.
 The parameter *words* needs to be a pd.DataFrame with a column *words* which contains all words produced in one VFT.
 A pd.DataFrame will be returned which contains another column indicating the clusters.
 All words sharing the same ID in this column are considered as part of the same cluster.

-## 3. Analyzing the Words of a Semantic Verbal Fluency Task (VFT) using Traditional List-based Clustering
+## 3. Analyzing the words of a Semantic Verbal Fluency Task (VFT) using traditional list-based clustering

 To compare the clustering results of the new Semantic Relatedness Model with traditional clustering methods, we implemented also traditional rule-based and list-based clustering methods.
-The rules are based on the publication of Troyer et al.:
+The algorithms are based on the publication of Troyer et al.:

-**Troyer, A. K., Moscovitch, M. & Winocur, G. Clustering and switching as two components of verbal fluency: Evidence from younger and older healthy adults.
+**1. Troyer, A. K., Moscovitch, M. & Winocur, G. Clustering and switching as two components of verbal fluency: Evidence from younger and older healthy adults.
 Neuropsychology 11, 138–146 (1997).
 DOI: 10.1037/0894-4105.11.1.138**

 The traditional list-based clustering is based on thematic lists of animals.
 These lists need to be provided as a .csv file.
-A German example can be found in the file "database/de/animal_categories.csv".
+An German example can be found in the file "database/de/animal_categories.csv".
 The file requires a column with the header *category* and a column with the header *word*.

 A short tutorial how to perform list-based clustering can be found in the Jupyter Notebook file example/Example.ipynb.